gibatronic/sequenza/README.md

 it uses `requestAnimationFrame` with a fallback for `setInterval`.

-you may use it in the browser and with Node / io.js.
+you may use it in the browser and with Node.

 it supports AMD, CommonJS and the old regular `window`